Nikhilsahlot/StudentManagementSystem/README.md

 6. **View Rendering**:
    - Thymeleaf processes the view template and dynamically inserts data.
    - The rendered HTML page is sent back to the client.

----

-By following this structure, the Student Management System ensures a clean separation of concerns, making it easier to maintain and extend the application.